Rise Against: Politics and ethics

 In 2017, McIlrath said: "The Trump administration has made our job really easy because we've been trying to point out some of what the right wing tries to get away with—and now they're not even trying to get away with it.
 They're just telling you they're fucking you!"
 Following the 2020 election, he commented that "The groundwork that existed to create a candidate like Trump or even to create voters for him was there before he was there, and just because he's out of office doesn't mean the problems of the world or in our country suddenly disappear."

 Following the overturning of Roe v.
 Wade in 2022, the band issued a statement condemning the decision for how it "only ended safe abortion for people without the resources to travel; disproportionately non-white working class communities."

+In August 2025, drummer Brandon Barnes wrote on Instagram: "Fuck Netanyahu.
+Free Palestine.
+The Israeli government's genocide against the Palestinian people is horrific and unacceptable."

+Rise Against along with special guest performer Bruce Springsteen performed at Tom Morello's "Defend Minnesota" benefit concert on January 30, 2026 in Minneapolis.
+The benefit was in response to Operation Metro Surge.
+"We are coming to Minneapolis where the people have heroically stood up against ICE, stood up against Trump, stood up against this terrible rising tide of state terror" Morello said.
+100% of the proceeds from the concert are going to the families of Renée Good and Alex Pretti.